Elehiggle/Claude3MattermostChatbot/README.md

 ## Prerequisites

-- Python 3.8 or just a server with [Docker](https://docs.docker.com/get-started/)
+- Python 3.12 or just a server with [Docker](https://docs.docker.com/get-started/). _(you can get away with using lower Python versions if you use datetime.datetime.utcnow() instead of datetime.datetime.now(datetime.UTC))_
 - Mattermost server with API access
 - Anthropic API key
 - Personal access token or login/password for a dedicated Mattermost user account for the chatbot